Exploring the strong interaction of three-body systems at the LHC: Correlation function of a three--body system

 The left panel of Fig.~\ref{fig:TheoryPD} shows how the Born approximation compares to the experimental data, including $\text{n}_\sigma$ values that quantify the data-model deviation.
 It can be seen that this calculation is not sufficiently accurate to reproduce the data, although the antisymmetrization is correctly accounted for.
 For \ks below 60~\MeVc, this calculation predicts non-physical values and therefore they are excluded from the figure.
 In the same panel, the comparison to the full-fledged Coulomb-only calculation considering the dynamics of three nucleons in the \pd system is shown as well, indicating also a clear disagreement with the data.

 The second wave function that has been tested has been obtained employing the Hyperspherical Harmonics (HH) method~\cite{Kievsky:2001fq}.
 It accounts for all the relevant two- and three-body interactions at work in the p--(pn) system for the short and the asymptotic range, it accurately describes the three-body dynamics, and it is calculated using \pd scattering observables~\cite{Kievsky:2001fq,PhysRevC.69.014002,Deltuva:2005xa}.
 The nuclear interaction includes the AV18 two-nucleon (NN)~\cite{Wiringa:1994wb} plus the Urbana IX (UIX) three-nucleon (NNN)~\cite{Pudliner:1997ck} and the Coulomb potentials.
 The blue curve in the right panel of Fig.~\ref{fig:TheoryPD} has been obtained by including the NN and NNN interactions only in the $J^\pi = \frac{1}{2}^+,\frac{3}{2}^+$ partial waves relative to the \pd system, which are dominated by the $s$-wave contributions~\cite{Viviani:2023kxw}.
-The $\text{n}_\sigma$ distribution in the lower panel shows that the calculation with even partial waves describes the data moderately well but fails in the small relative momentum part.
+The $\text{n}_\sigma$ distribution in the lower panel shows that this calculation describes the data moderately well but fails in the small relative momentum part.
 The agreement improves when more partial waves up to $J^\pi=\frac{7}{2}^-$ are included in the calculation, where the $p$-waves contribute predominantly, as it is shown by the red curve of the right panel of Fig.~\ref{fig:TheoryPD}.
-The full calculation has been fitted to the experimental data allowing for a multiplicative baseline (gray curve in Fig.~\ref{fig:TheoryPD}) as a residual background.
-The same background has been used for the comparison of the other calculations, and the curves' widths represent the propagated uncertainty of the source parameter and baseline.
-The full calculation describes the experimental data very accurately, as indicated by the $\text{n}_\sigma$ values for the red band remaining consistently close to or below one across the entire range of \ks.
+The correlation function from the full calculation is multiplied by a baseline (gray curve in Fig.~\ref{fig:TheoryPD}) that describes the residual background.
+The parameters of the baseline are obtained by fitting the data and driven by the large \ks region, see Appendix~\ref{sec:Methods} for details.
+The same background is used for the comparison of the other calculations, and the curves' widths represent the propagated uncertainty of the source parameter and baseline.
+The full calculation describes the experimental data very accurately, as indicated by the $\text{n}_\sigma$ values for the red band remaining consistently close to or below 1 across the entire range of \ks.